A high calcium level may result from a problem with the parathyroid glands, as well as from diet, cancer, or disorders affecting bone.

 Hyperparathyroidism: One or more of the four parathyroid glands secrete too much parathyroid hormone, which helps control the amount of calcium in blood.

 Too much calcium intake: Occasionally, hypercalcemia develops in people with peptic ulcers Peptic Ulcer Disease A peptic ulcer is a round or oval sore where the lining of the stomach or duodenum has been eaten away by stomach acid and digestive juices.
-Peptic ulcers can result from Helicobacter pylori... read more if they drink a lot of milk and take calcium-containing antacids for relief.
+Peptic ulcers can result from infection with Helicobacter... read more if they drink a lot of milk and take calcium-containing antacids for relief.
 The resulting disorder is called the milk-alkali syndrome.

 Too much vitamin D intake: If people take very high daily doses of vitamin D over several months, the amount of calcium absorbed from the digestive tract increases substantially.